ryendu/ShortHandTextClassifier/README.md

 # ShortHandTextClassifier
-A Binary Machine Learning model that can tell you whether a word is the short hand version of another word.
+A project that I worked on as a beginner learning ml.
+Binary ml classifier that can tell you whether a word is the short hand version of another word.
 This Machine learning model can help with scanning reciepts for a predifined list of words, or better translation, and many other uses.
 The current model has reached a 96 percent accuracy, you can find the dataset, the jupyter notebook used for training, and all the checkpoints of models + the final model in the git hub repository.

 ## Use Cases